Dynatrace/dynatrace-configuration-as-code/documentation/versioned_docs/version-1.7.0/Get-started/installation.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-This guide will show you how to download Monaco and install it on your operating system (Linux/MacOS or Windows).
+This guide shows you how to download Monaco and install it on your operating system (Linux/macOS or Windows).

 1. Go to the Monaco [release page](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases).
-2. Download the required version.
+2. Download the appropriate version.
 3. Check that the Monaco binary is available on your PATH.
 This process will differ depending on your operating system (see steps below).

 <Tabs